DO YOU MAKE THESE 5 PPC MISTAKES?

 You run a PPC ad using the keywords for a specific product you sell, but then set it up with a URL which redirects readers to the homepage of your website.
 This is hard work for your visitor as they then have to use the site navigation to find your products.

 What should be happening, is that they are redirected to your product page where they can make a purchase straight away.
 Otherwise, it’s too much like hard work for your visitors who may not want to visit your site again.

 By sending them directly to the product page you help yourself because they’re closer to making a purchase.
 It’s far better than having your potential customers search from the home page to find your product.

 We hope you found our post on the top PPC mistakes of use and that it helps you to create the perfect ad campaign.
-If you’re not sure you’re making the best of your Google Ads campaign, then get in touch and we’ll carry out a Free PPC Audit on your behalf, helping you to get ahead.
+If you’re not sure you’re making the best of your Google Ads campaign, we can carry out a Free PPC Audit on your behalf, to help you get ahead of the competition.